githubcatw/PlusSharp/README.md

 For info, visit the [wiki](https://github.com/githubcatw/PlusSharp/wiki).

-To download PlusSharp, go to [Releases](https://github.com/githubcatw/PlusSharp/releases/).
+To download PlusSharp, download from the [latest release](https://github.com/githubcatw/PlusSharp/releases/latest).
 Older releases can be found in the [old repo](https://github.com/githubcatw/NUDevExtensions/releases).